-The Biometrika Trust invites applications for a 2 or 3-year research fellowship, for junior researchers in statistical theory or methodology (despite the name of the Trust, the research does not have to be biostatistical).
+The Biometrika Trust invites applications for a 2 or 3-year research fellowship, for junior researchers in statistical theory or methodology (despite the name of the Trust, the research does not have to be biostatistical) in 2020.

 It is aimed at those among the most outstanding recent PhD graduates who are capable of self-direction.

 The fellowship offers an annual salary on the scale £33,518-£37,551 (plus London weighting if appropriate), research support costs of £4000 (2 years) or £5000 (3 years), and up to £5000 funding for a ‘career development event’ to be devised and organised by the Fellow.

 - Candidates must hold a PhD before taking up the Fellowship or at least have passed their degree subject to minor amendments.
 Preference will be given to applicants with at most three years of post-doctoral experience.

 - Fellowships must be hosted in a UK university or a suitable UK public-sector research institution.

 - Compliance with UK Visa requirements: it is the responsibility of the host department to get UKVI approval once an award is made.

 - Applications should be sent by email to [email protected], by the deadline.
 Attachments must be in plain text, Word or PDF format.

 - Informal inquiries about this Fellowship can be made to the same email address.
 Interviews are likely to take place in May.

 Covering letter, about 1 page in length, describing in general terms future research direction, career plans and the benefit from a Biometrika Fellowship, and indicating proposed start date.